dockstore/dockstore-documentation/docs/faq.rst

 How do I send private messages to administrators or report security vulnerabilities?
 ------------------------------------------------------------------------------------

-Users are able to open helpdesk tickets on `Discourse <https://discuss.dockstore.org/>`_.
-Users can create helpdesk tickets in case of privacy complaints, security vulnerabilities, or any other urgent matter related to Dockstore.
-Helpdesk tickets will be addressed by Dockstore administrators.
+Use the "Report a vulnerability" button on the upper right of this page on `GitHub <https://github.com/dockstore/dockstore/security>`_ to report security vulnerabilities.

+A helpdesk ticket on may be an option for privacy complaints or other urgent non-security matters.
+Both options will be addressed by Dockstore administrators.
 The following steps can be taken to create a helpdesk ticket (also shown `here <https://discuss.dockstore.org/t/opening-helpdesk-tickets/1506>`_).

 1. Navigate to `Discourse <https://discuss.dockstore.org/>`_ and login.
 2. Select your profile icon, located in the top right corner of the screen.